Policies

 Corresponding authors of published papers must provide their Open Researcher and Contributor Identifier (ORCID); co-authors are encouraged to provide ORCiDs.

 Authors are required to include a statement of responsibility (author contribution statement) in the manuscript, for any type of article, that specifies the contribution of every author using the CRediT taxonomy.
-Contributors who do not meet all criteria for authorship should be listed in the acknowledgements section (see Guidelines on Author Contribution Statements).
+Contributors who do not meet all criteria for authorship should be listed in the acknowledgements section.
 The acknowledgments section may also indicate: the equal contributions of multiple authors; involvement of community participants; recognition of indigenous contributions via Traditional Knowledge Labels or similar.

-Submission to Seismica requires the corresponding author to confirm all the listed co-authors have agreed on all of the contents, including the author list with affiliations and author contribution statements.
+The corresponding author must confirm that all the listed co-authors have agreed on all of the contents, including the author list with affiliations and author contribution statements.
 Seismica's manuscript handling system mainly channels communication to the corresponding author who is responsible for sharing updates about the publication process with coauthors.

 Any changes to the author list after submission, such as a change in the order of the authors or the deletion or addition of authors, must be approved by every author, before final approval by the Handling editor.
 Changes are not allowed on Fast Reports and should be completed by the time of submission of revised manuscripts (prior to acceptance and DOI assignment).

-After acceptance, the corresponding author is responsible for the accuracy of all content in the proof, including co-authors' names, addresses, funding details, and affiliations.
+After acceptance, the corresponding author is responsible for the accuracy of all content in the proof, including co-authors' names, contact information, funding details, and affiliations.

-Competing interests-also referred to as conflicts of interest-are defined as financial and non-financial interests that could directly undermine or be perceived to undermine the objectivity, integrity, and value of a publication or its review through a potential influence on the judgments and actions of authors or reviewers concerning objective data presentation, analysis, and interpretation.
-Specific examples of competing interest of concern to Seismica include, but are not limited to:
+Conflicts of interest-also referred to as competing interests-are defined as financial and non-financial interests that could directly undermine or be perceived to undermine the objectivity, integrity, and value of a publication or its review through a potential influence on the judgments and actions of authors or reviewers concerning objective data presentation, analysis, and interpretation.
+Having a connection to the authors or work does not automatically prohibit a reviewer or editor from participating in the review process for a specific article; decisions are made on a case-by-case basis relying on full disclosure.
+Specific examples of conflicts of interest of concern to Seismica include, but are not limited to:

 • previous supervisory relationships, in particular a PhD advisor role or a PhD student role, but potentially others

-• employment by the same institution/department, either currently or within the past 3 years
+• employment by the same institution/department currently or within 3 years

 • co-authorship on a publication (including papers under review or in preparation) within the last 3 years